emwap/stream-paper/paper.md

     return (vec !
 (Z :. i))
 ~~~

 A notable difference is the `Syntax` constraint on the type of the elements in the Feldspar implementation.
-This constraint is to restrict the function to elements that can be stored in memory when generating C code.
+The constraint ensures that elements can be stored in memory when generating C code.

 Using the monadic stream representation with EDSLs enables another
 trick not available with the functional representation: the buffer can